 As much as you may love to keep the windows open in the spring and fall, if one of these is your child’s allergy season, keep them shut.
 “If possible, run the air conditioner.
 It has a filtering system,” Matsui says.

-If your child wears contacts, switch him back to glasses during allergy season, Matsui recommends.
-They provide an extra barrier for his eyes.
+If your child wears contacts, switch them back to glasses during allergy season, Matsui recommends.
+They provide an extra barrier for their eyes.

 “You’re not ever going to make exposure to allergens non-existent,” Matsui says.
 “The goal is to reduce it as much as possible.”